aws-samples/cfn101-workshop/content/basics/templates/resources/index.md

 ---
 ### Conclusion
 Congratulations!
-You now have successfully learned how to deploy EC2 instance via CloudFormation.
+You have successfully learned how to deploy an EC2 instance via CloudFormation.